Tchimwa/Azure-Labs/BGP Redundancy/Readme.md

 - Result of the command

 Below we can notice that the length of the path through 10.10.0.254 bas been increased and the next-hop has been changed.
-Now the best route to 200.0.0.0/16 goes through 172.16.0.254 which is by the Hub-GW since it has the shortest path of both.
+Now the best route to 200.0.0.0/16 goes through 172.16.0.254 which is the Hub-GW since it now has the shortest path of both.

 ![WVD_Path_Result](https://github.com/Tchimwa/Azure-Labs/blob/main/BGP%20Redundancy/images/WVD_Path_Result.png)